ChopraSarah/DASC6520/README.md

 # DASC6520
 Assignments and projects for DASC6520 Fall 2022

-Creating and using user-defined package in R
+1) Creating and using user-defined package in R.
+2) The code in this repository uses MICE packed for impuation.